 It’s truly exciting to anticipate where our industry will be in January 2030, provided we take the lessons offered by history to help interpret our direction.

-Editor’s Note: Bob Stanton is the founder and president of Stanton Consultants.
+About the Author: Bob Stanton is the founder and president of Stanton Consultants.
 He is widely recognized as a subject-matter expert in fleet operations and is a three time recipient of the Larry Goill Award for Fleet Innovation presented by NAFA Fleet Management Association.